earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 <div class="notice--info">
 #### ⚠️ Specify Default Fields After Non-Default Fields

-As with function arguments, data classes should list the fields *without* default values first, followed by the ones *with* default values.
+As with arguments in a function call, data classes should include the fields *without* default values first, followed by the ones *with* default values.

+Here's an example. `Coordinate3D` is a data class that stores the location of a point (x,y,z) in 3D space:

 ~~~{.python caption=""}
 from dataclasses import dataclass